EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/README_specdeepmap.md

 * an easy-to-use graphical user interface for training a deep learning model for semantic segmentation

-* SpecDeepMap algorithm take geographical data characteristics into account as well as higher dimensional data structure common for multi &hyperspectral images. e.g. raster images, field spectrometer or table-sheets.
+* SpecDeepMap algorithm take geographical data characteristics into account as well as higher dimensional data structure common for multi & hyperspectral raster images.

 * Available Deep Learning architectures  U-Net, U-Net++, DeepLabV3+, and SegFormer with a variety of encoder backbones, such as ResNet-18 and -50, EfficientNet, MobileNet, ConvNext, and Swin-Transformer.

 * Integration of the foundation model backbones ResNet-18 and ResNet-50 trained for Sentinel-2 Top of Atmosphere Reflectance Imagery.
+These pretrained weights stemm from : Wang, Yi et al. “SSL4EO-S12: A Large-Scale Multi-Modal, Multi-Temporal Dataset for Self-Supervised Learning in Earth Observation.”
+ArXiv abs/2211.07044 (2022): n. pag.

 Documentation:

 Git Repository: https://github.com/EnMAP-Box/enmap-box/tree/main/enmapbox/apps/SpecDeepMap

-# Run SpecDeepMap
+# Install SpecDeepMap via QGIS

-SpecDeepMap Applicatio is a QGIS Plugin that can be installed from the QGIS Plugin Manager with .
+SpecDeepMap Application is available in the QGIS Plugin EnMAP-Box version 3.16 and can be installed from the QGIS Plugin Manager.

-However, the following steps show you how to run the EnMAP-Box from python without starting the QGIS Desktop application.

-# Installation of SpecDeepMap

-SpecDeepMap is available by default in EnMAP-Box from version 3.16 onwards.
 To install EnMAP-Box, follow the official guide:

 [https://enmap-box.readthedocs.io/en/latest/usr\_section/usr\_installation.html](https://enmap-box.readthedocs.io/en/latest/usr_section/usr_installation.html)

 ## Install QGIS & SpecDeepMap via Miniconda (Cross-Platform)

+The following steps show you how to install and run the EnMAP-Box with SpecDeepMap Application from a conda python environment.
+This enables cross-system platforms set up and enabling of GPU support.

 Miniconda is a cross-platform package manager that allows you to install software in isolated environments.